-In addition to soliciting feedback from the wider community at the initial pitch and development milestones, once a preview release is available a formal Swift Evolution proposal is published and announced via the Swift Evolution mailing list.
+In addition to soliciting feedback from the wider community at the initial pitch and development milestones, once a preview release is available a formal Swift Evolution proposal is published and announced via the Swift Evolution forum.
 This gives the wider community a formal opportunity to review the final API and architecture and provide feedback before the library is released.

 The Server APIs Work Group utilizes the Server forum for general discussion.